nelsonfigueroa/nelson.cloud/content/posts/2022-11-01-ignore-files-across-all-subdirectories-in-dockerignore.md

 date = "2022-11-01"
 lastmod = "2022-11-01"
 categories = ["Docker"]
-toc = false
 +++

 Ignoring files within directories using `.dockerignore` is a bit different compared to `.gitignore`.

 To ignore a file across all subdirectories, prefix the filename with `**`.
 For example, to ignore the file `file.txt` in all subdirectories, add the following to `.dockerignore`:

 ```